icesat-2UT/PhoREAL/README.md

 <h1>PhoREAL</h1>
 <h5>Tools to make ICESat-2 ATL03 and ATL08 easier</h5>

 Data products from ICESat-2 require some familiarity working with large datafiles and HDF5 files.
-PhoREAL is a library of tools and source code to help scientist and researchers more easily use ICESat-2 ATL03 and ATL08 data products.

-<h3>PhoREAL v3.22</h3>

-* PhoREAL is a geospatial analysis toolbox that allows users to read in ICESat-2 ATL03 .h5 data files, process the data, and output the data into several different file formats for further analysis including .las, .csv, and .kml.
+PhoREAL (Photon Research and Engineering Analysis Library) is a geospatial analysis toolbox that allows users to read, process, analyze, and output ICESat-2 ATL03 and ATL08 data in the form of figures and .las, .csv, and .kml files.

+<h3>PhoREAL v3.24</h3>

+The new features available in PhoREAL v3.24 include:
+* Batch mode capability (can process single/multiple ATL03/ATL08 file(s) or a directory of ATL03/ATL08 files)
+* Incorporation of ICESat-2 Orthometric (Mean Sea Level) heights (computed using EGM2008 ellipsoid)
+* Addition of latitude/longitude, time, and delta time for reference data
+* Addition of latitude/longitude, time, delta time, classification, and signal confidence for shifted ICESat-2 data
+* Clearer plotting of stats onto figures
+* Ability to load in files previously executed by PhoREAL for quicker plotting and analysis
+* Additional ground track inputs including beam number and ground track strong/weak beam
-* On Windows systems, the PhoREAL toolbox can be run as a Graphical User Interface (GUI) executable (.exe)

-* On Linux systems, the PhoREAL toolbox can be run as a Python GUI or as a series of Python function commands via the Linux command line
+Note: On Windows systems, the PhoREAL toolbox can be run as a Graphical User Interface (GUI) executable (.exe).
+On Linux systems, the PhoREAL toolbox can be run as a Python GUI or as a series of Python function commands via the Linux command line

-* PhoREAL also has the ability to classify ATL03 data points from the classifications in the ATL08 data product, trim ICESat-2 ground track data by latitude or time, plot the resulting ATL03 data, and save any figures created

 <h3>Download PhoREALGUI.exe (for Windows)</h3>
-Update (November 17, 2020): PhoREAL v3.22 released
+Update (November 25, 2020): PhoREAL v3.24 released
 https://utexas.box.com/v/DownloadPhoREALGUI

 ![PhoREALScreenshot](/images/PhoREAL_screenshot_v3.22.png)